-The unemployment rate for veterans dropped to 5.3% in 2014 – the lowest level seen since 2008 – even as more personnel transition out of the military.
+The U.S. Bureau of Labor Statistics reported that the unemployment rate for veterans dropped to 4.3% in 2016, even as personnel transition out of the military.
 This indicates that more jobs are becoming available for those with military experience.
 But which fields offer the best opportunities?

 Careers That Value Military Skills

 Veterans searching for a civilian career that allows them to use skills they developed in the military should carefully consider these professions: